Skip to content

 Read other community leaders’ stories with Marie-Pierre from Vancouver and Geneviève from Montreal.
 Their stories feature the incredible work being done to foster social connection and community resilience in parks and green spaces across Canada.

 Toronto is lucky to have one of the largest ravine networks in the world.
-Representing 17% of the city’s total area, these lush green spaces connect a diverse group of cultures and communities.
-They’re also a fragile resource, home to countless species of animals, plants, and insects.
+Covering 17% of the city’s total area, these lush green spaces provide habitat for countless plant, animal, and insect species, but are also fragile ecosystems.

 0%